vdhamer/Photo-Club-Hub/.github/README.md

 part of the club’s website.
 HTML is a bit messy to parse, but means the web page containing the table can be displayed as as a password protected part of the website.

-The portfolios use another approach which is somewhat more elegant as well as more robust and easier to maintain: for Photo Club Waalre, portfolios are read from XML files generated by an Adobe Lightroom Web plug-in called [JuiceBox-Pro](https://www.juicebox.net/).
+The portfolios use another approach which is more elegant, technically more robust and easier to maintain: for Photo Club Waalre, portfolios are read from XML files generated by an Adobe Lightroom Web plug-in called [JuiceBox-Pro](https://www.juicebox.net/).
 Thus portfolios are created and maintained within a Lightroom Classic catalog as a set of Lightroom collections.
-A new or changed portfolio can be uploaded to the webserver using the Upload button of Lightroom's Web module.
+A new or changed portfolio can be uplaoded (ftp) to the webserver using the Upload button of Lightroom's Web module.
 This triggers JuiceBox-Pro to generate an XML index file for the portfolio and to upload the actual images to a server on the directory.
 All required settings (e.g. copyright choice of directory) only need to be configured once per portfolio.